limine-bootloader/limine/PROTOCOL.md

 At entry all segment registers are loaded as 64 bit code/data segments, limits and bases are ignored since this is 64-bit mode.

-The GDT register is loaded to point to a GDT, in bootloader-reserved memory, with at least the following entries, starting at offset 0:
+The GDT register is loaded to point to a GDT, in bootloader-reclaimable memory, with at least the following entries, starting at offset 0:

   - Null descriptor